2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 Limit on Excess Business Losses for Non-Corporate Income Taxpayers

-Originally, this was planned to sunset in 2025, however, it was extended by the American Rescue Plan Act through 2026.
-Now, the Inflation Reduction Act further pushes that date through to the 2028 tax year.
-So, who is subject to the Excess Business Losses limitation and what does it entail?
-This rule applies to non-corporate income taxpayers, such as sole proprietorships, partnerships, and unincorporated LLCs.
-It prevents a business from claiming a loss exceeding $270,000 for single filers or $540,000 for married joint filers (in 2022).
+So, who is subject to the Excess Business Losses limitation, and what does it entail?
+This rule applies to non-corporate income taxpayers, such as sole proprietorships, partnerships, and LLCs not taxed as a C corporation.
+It prevents a business from claiming a loss exceeding $305,000 for single filers or $610,000 for married joint filers (in 2024).
 While this limitation was put on hold during the pandemic to help impacted small businesses, it is now back in full effect.
-The rules surrounding Excess Business Losses are complex, even for large corporations – make an appointment to discuss your unique situation with a Block Advisors Tax Pro.
+The rules surrounding Excess Business Losses are complex, even for large corporations.
+Make an appointment to discuss your unique situation with a Block Advisors Tax Pro.

-If you own a small business, the Inflation Reduction Act has the potential to influence your tax rate this year, and in the future, as both a personal income taxpayer and a small business owner.
-Let a Block Advisors tax professional help you navigate these tax changes, and other tax laws, to get the best tax outcome for your small business.
-Learn more today about how Block Advisors can help you and your business.
+If you own a small business, the Inflation Reduction Act has the potential to influence your tax rate this year and in the future as both a personal income taxpayer and a small business owner.
+Let a Block Advisors tax professional help you navigate these tax changes, IRA tax credits, and other tax laws to get the best tax outcome for your small business.

 Block Advisors by H&R Block logo